The Heroic Legend of Arslan (manga): Plot

-The Parsian army is decisively defeated and suffers catastrophic losses, while King Andragoras is captured by the Silver Mask.
-Prince Arslan, whom Kharlan attempts to kill personally, is rescued by the loyal general Daryun.
-The two flee to seek out Daryun’s friend, the former lord Narsus.
-An eccentric nobleman, brilliant strategist, and philosopher, Narsus had been exiled from the Parsian court years earlier for his frankness, which displeased the king.
+King Andragoras is captured by the Silvermask.
+Prince Arslan, whom Kharlan attempts to kill personally, is rescued by Daryun.
+The two flee to seek out Daryun's friend, the former lord Narsus.
 Joined by Narsus, his servant Elam, and other companions, the small group embarks on a quest to reorganize the Parsian resistance and liberate the kingdom, even after the capital of Ecbatana falls to the Lusitanians.
-Guided by his new allies, Arslan must mature and broaden his understanding of the world if he is to free his country from the Lusitanian invaders and the mysterious usurper known as the Silver Mask.
+Arslan must free his country from the invaders and the Silvermask, Hilmes, who is Arslan's cousin.
+Arslan leads the invasion of Pars to reclaim the throne, as he believes his father was murdered by his younger brother Andragoras.
+During an encounter with Hilmes, Arslan learns from Narsus that he is not the legitimate heir of King Andragoras but nevertheless decides to protect Peshawar Citadel, a fortress located in Pars.
+The Keep of Saint Emmanuel is captured by the Parsian army.
+At Arslan's command, the Lusitanian survivors, including the friendly Etoile, are taken with them as they march toward Ecbatana.